Aashish1Sood/big-data-project1/readme.md

 # Analysis of UFO Sighting Data

-In thisproject we tried to analyze different MIME types of data and join it together to derive conlusions.
+In this project we tried to analyze different MIME types of data and join it together to derive conlusions.
 We chose following three datasets

 Dataset 1 – Meteorite Landings: Mime Type – Application/JSON